SamSaffron/graphite_docker/README.md

 ### Getting started

-Fill in the blanks in supervisor.conf before building the image.
+**Fill in the blanks** in supervisord.conf before building the image, otherwise Google auth will not work.
 You will need to register an app on google see: https://github.com/bitly/google_auth_proxy for more details

 PR welcome to improve this config.